An invitation to a dream: how a scientist from Belarus came to the USA for a year and stayed forever

 The procedure through which Ermolenkov went is fairly standard, although time-consuming.
 He applied for the green card as an outstanding scientist.
 By the way, this is the path of many researchers who remain in the United States.
 This will require a confirmed level of PhD (analogue of a candidate of science), publications, as well as recommendations from well-known scientists.

-Vladimir could do all this without difficulty and became the owner of a green card, and a few years later - and an American passport.
+Vladimir was able to do all this without difficulty and became the owner of a green card, and a few years later - and an American passport.

-Vladimir notes that he in no way supports people who arrive in the United States on a tourist visa and remain illegal.
-To hide constantly from the immigration police, to sleep where he has to, not to have any guaranteed rights - he does not want such a life for anyone.
-After all, all problems can be solved, if there was only a goal.
+Vladimir notes that in no case does he support people who arrive in the United States on a tourist visa and remain illegal.
+Hiding constantly from the immigration police, sleeping wherever necessary, not having any guaranteed rights - he does not wish anyone such a life.
+After all, all problems can be solved, if only the goal.

 America gave Vladimir not only a beloved, well-paid job, but also a family.
 He flew to the USA alone.
 All Russian-speaking newbies, if possible, try to rally - they get together, communicate.
 The same company was at the University of Albany.

 As Vladimir explained, those who arrived in the United States from different countries and united by a common history of the past help each other cope with the stress experienced by all newcomers.

 In one of these Russian-speaking companies, he met his future wife, Natalia.
 She is the director of a linguistic laboratory in college and a professor who teaches Russian remotely.
 Her research and publications on distance learning and teacher training are well known in the United States and Russia.